 Click here to read my related post Covered Calls for Income.

-This is called an at the money option since the strike price is right at the stock price.
+This is called an at the money option since the strike price is right at the stock purchase price.

 Here’s my related post on living off investments.